aritang/aritang.github.io/content/posts/tattooed_heart.md

     ![tattooed_heart_swt_live_2](/tattooed_heart/tattooed_heart_swt_live_2.jpeg)

     But the atmosphere setting and stage lighting design is oh-my-god-ly insane.
-Cause, there's a line in the song:

-    > Kiss me underneath the moonlight.

-    And they really did blow up a (balloon) moon on the top of a sea of flash lights for her:
+At the live performance in London, Ariana stood beneath the moon, delivering a grand and romantic performance that nearly surpassed the studio recording version.

     ![tattooed_heart_swt_live_1](/tattooed_heart/tattooed_heart_swt_live_1.jpeg)